 St. Croix Prep offers a college preparatory educational program and students should expect to have nightly homework.
-Upper School students' homework will vary, but students hoping to receive B's and seeking admission to a traditional or selective college/university and students seeking A's and admission to a highly selective college/university can expect higher workloads.
+Upper School students' homework will vary, but students seeking admission to a traditional college/university should complete homework to receive B's and C's at a minimum; those who seek admission to a selective or highly selective college/university should complete their coursework at an A and B level.
+Homework loads will be based on each student's educational objective.